TheThinkingHome/Automations/blueprints/template/weighted_confidence.md

         name: Phone charging
 ```

 `path` is relative to `config/blueprints/template/`, so it is the `<author>` folder from Step 1 plus the filename.
-The inputs are explained near the end.
+Every parameter is laid out in the reference below.

 That block has to sit under Home Assistant's `template:` configuration.
 The tidy way to do that, and the way that scales once you make more of these, is a package.